Abstract

 Open Field Test

 Each mouse was placed in a square arena measuring 70 (W) x 70 (L) x 50 (H) cm with opaque walls and recorded for 30 minutes using a vertically mounted video camera (Model PC165DNR, Supercircuits, Austin, TX, USA; 30 fps).
 19 days following surgery, mice were habituated to the open field test (OFT) arena with a patch cable attached for three days in 30 minute sessions to bring animals to a common baseline of activity.
 On experimental days, after animals were placed in the OFT, a one-minute-on-three-minutes-off paradigm was repeated five times following an initial ten minutes baseline activity.
-Locomotion was registered when mice travelled a minimum distance of 10 cm at 6 cm/s for 20 frames over a 30-frame segment.
+Locomotion was registered when mice traveled a minimum distance of 10 cm at 6 cm/s for 20 frames over a 30-frame segment.
 When the mouse velocity dropped below 6 cm/s for 20 frames, locomotion was recorded as ending.
 Bouts of locomotion relate to the number of episodes where the animal met these criteria.
 Velocity data were obtained from the frame-by-frame results and further processed in a custom Python script to detect instantaneous speeds greater than 2 cm/s (Masini and Kiehn, 2022).
 All animals that had validated targeting of the A13 region were included in the OFT data presented in the results section, except for one sham ChR2 animal, which showed grooming rather than the typical locomotor phenotypes.

 Pole Test

 Mice were placed on a vertical wooden pole (50 cm tall and 1 cm diameter) facing upwards and then allowed to descend the pole into their home cage (Glajch et al., 2012).
 Animals were trained for three days and tested 2-5 days pre-surgery.
 Animals were acclimatized 21-22 days post-surgery under two conditions: without a patch cable and with the patch cable attached without photoactivation.
 On days 24-27, experimental trials were recorded with photoactivation.
 Video data were recorded for a minimum of three trials (Canon, Brampton, ON, Canada; Vixia HF R52; 1920 x 1080 resolution; 60 fps).
 A blinded scorer recorded the times for the following events: the hand release of the animal’s tail, the animal fully turning to descend the pole, and the animal reaching the base of the apparatus.
 Additionally, partial falls, where the animal slipped down the pole but did not reach the base, and full falls, where the animal fell to the base, were recorded separately.
 All validated animals were included in the quantified data, including the sham ChR2 animal that began grooming in the OFT upon photoactivation.
-This animal displayed proficiency in performing the PT during photoactivation.
+This animal displayed proficiency in performing the pole test during photoactivation.
 It started grooming upon completion of the task when photoactivation was on.
 One sham ChR2 animal was photostimulated at 1 mW since it would jump off the apparatus at higher stimulation intensities.

 Immunohistochemistry